Why Do You Recommend an iPad?

 What if I have “fat fingers”?
 What if I have bad eyes?

 Yes, people ask me that!
 Ha!
 You can always err on the side of caution and go for the Air.
 It’s slim, doesn’t weigh too much more than the mini.
 I always say, “You won’t hate it!”
 Like I mentioned above, check out the Apple store if you want to test them all in your hands.
-Keep in mind, too, that you can zoom in on iAnnotate while you’re reading transcripts, and when you turn the mini to the side, the text is even bigger and you can zoom more — it gets REALLY big.
+Keep in mind, too, that you can zoom in on iAnnotate while you’re reading documents, and when you turn the mini to the side, the text is even bigger and you can zoom more — it gets REALLY big.
 If you’re reading books, you can increase the font size as well.

 You can also use a stylus.
 I’ve got some recommended ones on this post.